Colton Moore: Exile from the Georgia House of Representatives

 On March 14, 2024, Moore was banned from the House floor after criticizing late Speaker David Ralston in the Senate chamber.
-Following remarks by Governor Kemp and former Governor Deal in honor of Ralston, who died in 2022, Moore spoke on the Senate floor, accusing the Georgia Assembly of memorializing "one of the most corrupt Georgia leaders we’ll ever see in our lifetimes."
-Following Moore's speech, Lieutenant Governor Burt Jones cut Moore off, and President Pro Tempore John Kennedy apologized to Ralston's family on the Senate balcony.
+After remarks by Governor Kemp and former Governor Deal in honor of Ralston, who died in 2022, Moore spoke on the Senate floor, accusing the Georgia Assembly of memorializing "one of the most corrupt Georgia leaders we'll ever see in our lifetimes."
+After Moore's speech, Lieutenant Governor Burt Jones cut Moore off, and President Pro Tempore John Kennedy apologized to Ralston's family on the Senate balcony.

-Moore’s comments were based on journalistic revelations that Ralston had allegedly used his office for significant financial benefit.
+Moore's comments were based on journalistic revelations that Ralston had allegedly used his office for significant financial benefit.
 Journalists found that over the course of 21 cases, Ralston requested delays 57 times, and that on 76 of the 93 conflicting days, the legislature was not in session; he would commonly delay individual cases over a dozen times each.
 Charges against Ralston's clients who benefited from this include drunk driving, child molestation, and assault.
 Some of Ralston's clients retained him specifically for these reasons.

 The comments were criticized by senators of both parties, including Republican Tim Bearden and Democrat Josh McLaurin.
-Speaker Jon Burns later denounced Moore's remarks, claiming they were "some of the vilest you can say about a good man."
+Speaker Jon Burns later denounced Moore's remarks, saying they were "some of the vilest you can say about a good man."
 Moore was then barred from entering the House floor.
 The decision was met with applause and a standing ovation by the House.
 Moore was the sole vote against the resolution to rename a University of North Georgia building after Ralston.